toshirot/libra-auth/README.md

                 }

                 //----------------------------------------------
-                // if res6 is true then  Make the sigA
+                // if res6 is true then  Make the "sigA"

                 let sigA;
                 if(res6){